ropensci/plater/paper.md

 Many scientific instruments (such as plate readers and qPCR machines) produce data in tabular form that mimics a microtiter plate: each cell corresponds to a well as physically laid out on the plate.
 For experiments like this, it's often easiest to keep records of what was what (control vs. treatment, concentration, sample type, etc.) in a similar plate layout form.

 plateR defines a simple, plate-shaped file format for data storage, so it's easy to remember the experimental design, and provides functions to seamlessly convert between that format and a tidy [@tidy] data frame that's optimal for analysis.
+When the instrument produces data that's already tidy, plateR helps combine that data with plate-shaped experimental metadata.
+Once the data is tidy, it's sometimes useful to look back at it in plate shape, so plateR makes that easy, too.

 # References